spkenv/spk/docs/spec.md

 The optional `compat` field of a package specifies the compatibility between versions of this package.
 The compat field takes a version number, with each digit replaced by one or more characters denoting compatibility (`a` for api compatibility, `b` for binary compatbility and `x` for no compatibility).
 Multiple characters can be put together if necessary: `x.ab`.

 If not specified, the default value for this field is: `x.a.b`.
+This means that at build time and on the command line, when API compatibility is needed, any minor version of this package can be considered compatible (eg `my-package/1.0.0` could resolve any `my-package/1.*`).
+When resolving dependencies however, when binary compatibility is needed, only the patch version is considered (eg `my-package/1.0.0` could resolve any `my-package/1.0.*`).

 ```yaml
 pkg: my-package/1.0.0